liz3/DecIRC/README.md

 /disconnect - close connection, currently also resets channels and users states

-/raw - switch between "rendering" and "raw buffer"
+/raw - switch between normal "rendering" and "raw buffer"
 ```

 # Raw Buffer
-The `/raw` command will toggle into a buffer which when you type a message will be send 1:1 to the Ircd and received message will besides being normally processed appended to that buffer.
+The `/raw` command will toggle into a buffer which when you type a message will be send 1:1 to the Ircd and received message will, besides being normally processed also be appended to that buffer.

 ## Shortcuts
-Gnerally navigation is done with the arrow keys and enter.
+Generally navigation is done with the arrow keys and enter.
 C = CTRL
 ```
 C-d - Focus channel list(if network active)